 - typically fired from Cone 07 03

 - made with talc, less expensive clays

 - clays contain many impurities, need fired longer at lower temperatures

 - low shrinkage

 - porous after firing

 - usually tan or red in color

-- · frequently glazed or stained
+- frequently glazed or stained

 - sometimes used as-fired.

 The Edward Orton Jr.

 Ceramic Foundation

-PO Roy 160 a Movem

 PO Box 460 • Westerville OH 43081

-FIRING TIPS is a series of firing problem solvers.
-New TIPS are available every month.
-Contact your Orton supplier for your copy.
 Often, problems arise because bodies are underfired.
 The piece may look okay, but is porous and weak.
 Also, underfired bodies may not match the expansion of the glaze used in a later firing.
 This can result in glaze fit problems or cracking of the body in use.